Crossing city streets with Christ

 In a moving public expression of faith and a historic first in the heart of Adelaide, more than 1500 members of the Syro-Malabar Catholic community took part in a Good Friday Way of the Cross procession on April 18.

-The journey began at the Torrens Parade Ground and continued down the iconic King William Street, ending in heartfelt prayers in front of the 14-foot crucifix erected at Victoria Square in the city centre.
+The journey began at the Torrens Parade Ground and continued down King William Street, ending with heartfelt prayers in front of a four metre crucifix erected in Victoria Square.
 The striking visual demonstration of devotion transformed city streets into a modern-day Via Dolorosa.

 The Syro-Malabar Catholic community taking part in a Good Friday Way of the Cross procession on April 18 2025.